The short version:

 The slightly longer version, in first person:

-My name is Becky Allen (that’s it up there in the URL).
-I grew up in the teensy tiny town of Newfield, New York, in a house that was within walking distance of an apple orchard up the road and a covered bridge just down the street.
+My name is Becky Allen.
+I grew up in the tiny town of Newfield, New York, in a house that was within walking distance of an apple orchard up the road and a covered bridge just down the street.
 I walked to school, uphill both ways (there were multiple hills), and often through snow drifts that were taller than I was.
 (To be fair, I am not very tall.)
 I played bass clarinet badly, soccer even worse, and took part in basically every student activity.
 I was so much nerdier than you are picturing.

-I then attended Brandeis University, where I majored in American studies, because there were classes that would let me watch TV as homework, and minored in journalism, on the theory that I should probably attempt to learn something useful.
-Please note I did not go on to be a journalist, but I do watch a lot of TV.
-I was also at various points a director, VP, and writing coordinator for Boris’s Kitchen, the campus’s sketch comedy troupe, and I worked at the university library.
-Senior year, I was doing all of that plus a journalism internship and a full course load.
-So naturally to relax I wrote my first serious attempt at a novel.
+I attended Brandeis University, where I majored in American Studies, because there were classes that would let me watch TV as homework, and minored in journalism, on the theory that I should probably attempt to learn something useful.
+My senior year, I wrote my first serious attempt at a novel.
 (It was not very good.)

 After college I moved to New York with the vague idea that I would work in publishing or something.
 I spent a year working at a business magazine, which, ironically, then went out of business.
-I scrambled to find a job, applied to a copyediting position at TheBody.com, an online HIV resource, and didn’t get it because I’m a lousy copyeditor.
-However, I was offered a job doing web production instead.
-I have now been there for over eight years with various job titles and responsibilities (currently as Director of Site Operations which sounds much fancier than it is).
+I scrambled to find a job, ended up working at a company producing health websites, and moved into online product management.

-I still live in New York, with my sister, Rachel, and our extremely photogenic cat, Lily.
+I still live in New York, with my sister, Rachel, and our little black cats, Hex and Jinx.